- International StudentsInternational Students

 Detailed information on the visa application and issuance process is posted on the above website and also will be sent along with your I-20 form.
 Note that there are three different visa information pages: one for new F-1 international students who have not been attending another U.S. school; one for F-1 international students coming to Amherst College from another U.S. school; and one for students of Canadian citizenship.
 Be certain that you read the visa information appropriate to you.

-Orientation is required for all new students and runs from Wednesday, August 26, through Monday, August 31.
-Although U.S. students are expected to arrive on campus no earlier than the first day of Orientation, international students traveling from abroad may occupy their dormitory rooms as early as Monday, August 24.
+New International Student Orientation is required for all new international students and runs from Wednesday, August 26 through Monday, August 31.
+International students traveling from abroad may occupy their dormitory rooms as early as Monday, August 24.
 In addition, members of the Amherst College International Students Association (ISA) will be available to meet new international students flying into Boston’s Logan Airport on Wednesday, August 26, drive back with them via our Shuttle Service to Amherst College, and assist them with moving into their dormitory rooms.
 [The ISA Airport Pickup Service is available only at Boston’s Logan Airport, only on Wednesday, August 26, and only to new, unaccompanied international students who made a shuttle reservation no later than Friday, August 14.]
 Detailed information on this and other methods of transportation to Amherst will be provided in the “Travel and Arrival Information for International Students.”
 However, the preliminary information on this page may be helpful to you as you plan your trip.
 In particular, when making travel plans, please note that U.S. government regulations do not permit you to enter the U.S. more than thirty days before the “program start date” of August 26 listed on your I-20 form.
 You should not try to enter the U.S. any earlier using a tourist visa or through a “visa waiver program,” as such an entry can jeopardize your legal enrollment at Amherst College.
 If you are expecting to enter the U.S. to attend a summer school program earlier than thirty days prior to August 26, you must contact the International Students Office to discuss your situation and make the necessary arrangements, before Amherst College issues an I-20 form to you.